thehalvo/homeostasis/docs/integration_guides.md

 # Homeostasis Integration Guides

-This comprehensive guide provides detailed instructions for integrating Homeostasis into various application types, frameworks, and deployment environments.
+This guide provides detailed instructions for integrating Homeostasis into various application types, frameworks, and deployment environments.

 ## Table of Contents